niemopen/ntac-admin/documents/README.md

 ## NTAC discussion papers

 These documents are for NTAC discussion.
 They are not expected to become project specifications.
-Documents intended to become NTAC discussions are also conducted on the [discussion tab](https://github.com/niemopen/ntac-admin/discussions).
+Discussion of documents intended to become project specifications are also conducted on the [discussion tab](https://github.com/niemopen/ntac-admin/discussions).

 * [Wildcard augmentations in NIEM 6 (2023-02-03)](docs/WildcardAugmentations-230203.md)